Founded Semantics and Constraint Semantics of Logic Rules

 \end{itemize}

-After all, any easy-to-understand semantics must be consistent with the \T and \F values that can be inferred by exactly following the rules and completion rules starting from the given facts. \begin{itemize}
+After all, any easy-to-understand semantics must be consistent with the \T and \F\notes{} assertions that can be inferred by exactly following the rules and completion rules starting from the given facts. \begin{itemize}